VAE-KRnet and its applications to variational Bayes: Coupling VAE and KRnet

-\begin{remark} For the linear model \eqref{eqn:linear_reduction} with a Gaussian prior, the canonical VAE is able to model the posterior, where the encoder needs to take care of three mappings: (1) the ``inverse'' of $\mbA$, (2) the mapping $\mbB$, and (3) the rotation $\mbU$.
-The mapping $\mbB$ transfers a general Gaussian to a standard one, and the rotation $\mbU$ makes the covariance matrix of $\bZ|_{\by}$ diagonal. \end{remark}
+\begin{remark} For the linear model \eqref{eqn:linear_reduction} with a Gaussian prior, the canonical VAE is able to model the posterior, where the encoder needs to take care of three mappings: (1) the mapping $\mbB$, and (2) the rotation $\mbU$, and (3) the matrix operations in equation \eqref{eqn:Sigma_inv}.
+The mapping $\mbB$ transfers a general Gaussian to a standard one, and the rotation $\mbU$ makes the covariance matrix of $\bZ|_{\by}$ diagonal.
+Under the assumption that the diagonal decoder provides a reasonable model for dimension reduction, we know from this case study that the encoder needs to balance the following two issues: \begin{enumerate} \item Map the prior distribution $p_{\bX}$ to a standard Gaussian $\mathcal{N}(0,\mbI)$; \item Map the posterior distribution $p_{\bX|\bY}$ to a diagonal Gaussian. \end{enumerate} So the effectiveness of the canonical VAE depends on how well these two issues can coexist, which is obviously problem dependent. \end{remark}